Terlan Muller Thurgau 2019 Front Bottle Shot

 Winemaker Notes

-Our modern winery produces 30 percent red and 70 percent white wines, all of them of DOC quality (Controlled Designation of Origin).
-Following the last upgrade and refurbishment in 2009, our cellars now include a total of 18,000 cubic meters of storage space, which ensures that the wines can develop undisturbed.
-On the outside, the new tract has a natural facing of red porphyry, the stone that gives the wines in the area their typical character.
-The roof is planted with vines so that it blends in completely with the surrounding countryside.
+Terlano produces 70 percent white wines and 30 percent red wines, all of them of DOC quality designation.
+Following a winery renovation in 2009, the cellars now include a total of 18,000m of storage space, which ensures that the wines can develop undisturbed.
+On the outside, the building has a natural exterior of red porphyry, the stone that gives the wines in the area their typical character.
+The roof of the winery is planted with vines so that the building blends in completely with the surrounding countryside.

 A mountainous northern Italian region heavily influenced by German culture, Trentino-Alto Adige is actually made up of two separate but similar regions: Alto Adige and Trentino.